 Travelers with preexisting medical conditions should carry enough medication for the duration of their trip and an extra supply, in case the trip is extended for any reason.
 If additional supplies or medications would be needed to manage exacerbations of existing medical conditions, these should be carried as well.
 The clinician managing a traveler’s preexisting medical conditions should be consulted for the best plan of action (see Chapter 8, Travelers with Chronic Illnesses).

-People with preexisting conditions, such as diabetes or allergies, should consider wearing an alert bracelet (such as those available from www.medicalert.org) and making sure this information is on a card in their wallet and with their other travel documents.
+People with preexisting conditions, such as diabetes or allergies, should consider wearing an alert bracelet and making sure this information (in English and preferably translated into the local language of the destination) is on a card in their wallet and with their other travel documents.

 GENERAL TRAVEL HEALTH KIT SUPPLIES

 Although the following is not a comprehensive list, basic items that should be considered for a travel health kit are listed below.
-See Chapters 7 and 8 for additional suggestions that may be useful in planning the contents of a kit for travelers with specific needs.
+See Chapter 8 for additional suggestions that may be useful in planning the contents of a kit for travelers with specific needs.

 - Antibiotic for self-treatment of moderate to severe diarrhea